 Sync is the holy grail for many in the music industry, and providing metadata to sync agents is extremely important.
-It is a golden egg for artists, a key revenue stream for publishers, and lifeblood for others, such as music libraries and streaming services.
+It is a golden egg for artists, a key revenue stream for publishers, and a lifeblood for others, such as music libraries and streaming services.

 Now is a good time to cover the basics and essentials, and provide some extra tips and tricks with metadata to help you get your music placed.